-Address how the proposed work will fulfill DARPA's mission of creating breakthrough technologies and capabilities for national security, and will reduce the potential for unintended foreign access to critical U.S. national security technologies developed under this effort.
-Proposals shall describe:
+To reduce the potential for unintended foreign access to critical U.S. national security technologies developed under this effort, proposals shall describe:

 - How the proposed work contributes to U.S. national security and U.S. technological capabilities.
-The proposer may also summarize previous work that contributed to U.S. national security and U.S. technological capabilities. - Any plans to transition technologies developed under this effort to foreign governments or to companies that are foreign-owned, controlled or influenced.
-The proposer may also discuss previous technology transition to these groups.
+The proposer may also summarize previous work that contributed to U.S. national security and U.S. technological capabilities. - Plans and capabilities to transition technologies developed under this effort to U.S. national security applications and/or to U.S. industry.
+The proposer may also discuss previous technology transitions to the benefit of U.S. interests.

-• How the proposer will assist its employees and agents performing work under this effort to be eligible to participate in the U.S. national security environment.
+- Any plans to transition technologies developed under this effort to foreign governments or to companies that are foreign owned, controlled or influenced.
+The proposer may also discuss previous technology transition to these groups. - How the proposer will assist its employees and agents performing work under this effort to be eligible to participate in the U.S. national security environment.